Pollo Tropical

 Pollo Tropical (Spanish for "Tropical Chicken") is a South Florida-based restaurant chain and franchise specializing in food inspired by Latin-Caribbean, particularly Cuban, and Floribbean cuisines.
-Founded in 1988, the chain has its headquarters in Doral, Florida.
+Founded in 1988, the chain has its headquarters in Miami-Dade County, Florida.
 It is best known for marinated and grilled chicken and various sides including black beans and rice, mojo roast pork and more.